FreshFunBits/ffb-delete-wpml-language-content/README.md

 This small plugin removes any language content on your WPML site.
 This plugin works fine with all WPML versions since its idea is based on the [WPML's Tables](https://wpml.org/documentation/support/wpml-tables/) official guide.

+Official repo on WordPress.org: https://wordpress.org/plugins/ffb-delete-wpml-language-content/

 Features:

 * Remove the content of a specific language completely.
 * Have the option to choose `Items deleted per batch`, make sure your site will not be crashed.
 * Work independently with WPML.

-If you can report bugs or contribute code on [this GitHub repo](https://github.com/FreshFunBits/ffb-delete-wpml-language-content).
+You can report bugs or contribute code on [this GitHub repo](https://github.com/FreshFunBits/ffb-delete-wpml-language-content).

 ## Installation